State Street Scribe

 “Mother Victoria asked me to show you around the grounds.
 Let me see if she wants to step out and say hi.”
 Mother Nina goes to a closed door and ritually murmurs a petition to God’s forgiveness, then hollers like a stevedore.
 “Mother Victoria, your guest is here to see you!”

-Mother Nina hosts a walk through the monastery grounds.
+Mother Nina leads the walk through these monastery grounds.
 Given the spiritual gravity of the objects the Sisters oversee, one might expect a gold-domed cathedral surrounded by concentric gardens of laurel.
 What you get instead is a cozy sense of slightly ragged day camp.
 Whatever manifold gifts the Maker has showered down upon the sisters here, groundskeeping is not among them.
 The effect is welcoming.

 “Right at the moment, we have several families that frequent us,” Mother Nina says.
 “They stay down the road at the KOA campground.
 We do have a 10-man tent, though.”
 The monastery is at pains not to overstate the luxuriousness of a night’s stay.
 As the website puts it, “If you are comfortable camping, you will have no problem with the accommodations.”